txgisci/feature_extractor/README.md

 # Feature Extractor Script

-The purpose of the tool is to download specified image ids from https://eol.jsc.nasa.gov/SearchPhotos/
+The purpose of the tool is to automate the process of downloading specified images from https://eol.jsc.nasa.gov/SearchPhotos/

 ## Installing